There are a large number of

 If this appears in the action for a pattern match at the top level of a

-more input files to be processed, the program will terminate with an exit
+no more input files to be processed, the program will terminate with

 If this appears within the context of a recursive argument, then it ends